-In November 2020, ACEVO formed a member working group on the climate crisis.
+In November 2020, ACEVO formed the first member working group on the climate crisis.
 The purpose of the group is to inform and steer ACEVO’s work in this space, advising on key decisions made by ACEVO staff and trustees concerning the outputs and offers we provide to our members.
 The working group will contribute ideas and act as a sounding board to proposals made by ACEVO, as well as help to elevate the issue of sustainability across the sector through their individual networks.
 Scroll down to read the terms of reference.

 The members of the working group are: